-- Job Center staff will explain how to apply for unemployment and give the customer information on unemployment. - If a customer needs significant assistance Job Center staff assist the customer filling their claim on the UInteract website. - When a customer has questions about their unemployment they will be referred to the UI telephone bank to talk to a Regional Claims Center staff person. - The RESEA activity focus on identifying customers receiving UI benefits that may be expected to exhaust these benefits without skill development and job search assistance.
+- Job Center staff will explain how to apply for unemployment and give the customer information on unemployment. - If a customer needs significate assistance OWD staff assist the customer filling their claim on the UInteract website. - When a customer has questions about their unemployment they will be referred to the UI telephone bank to talk to a Regional Claims Center staff person. - The RJS and RESEA activity (s) focus on identifying customers receiving UI benefits that may be expected to exhaust these benefits without skill development and job search assistance.
 This activity also has several direct linkages to UI services, since participation for identified customers is mandatory and UI benefits can be jeopardized if participation does not occur.
-As such, this activity will be managed by Job Center staff to ensure that these critical UI linkages are maintained. - Request RESEA Selection: The UI automated system will select worker profilers to be scheduled through the Missouri Job Center.
-In this letter, these customers will be informed of the specific services that they will receive from Missouri Job Center as part of the RESEA activity as well as the specific date and time that they must attend an information session at the Missouri Job Center.
+As such, this activity will be managed by OWD staff to ensure that these critical UI linkages are maintained. - Request RJS and RESEA Selection: The UI automated system will select worker profilers to be scheduled through the Missouri Job Center.
+In this letter, these customers will be informed of the specific services that they will receive from Missouri Job Center as part of the RJS and RESEA activity (s) as well as the specific date and time that they must attend an information session at the Missouri Job Center.

-RESEA enrollments: All customers that enroll in the program will have the following information entered into the MoJobs system (if it is not already entered): (1) their demographics, and (2) a career service.
-During enrollment customers will be given information that is required by the RESEA programs as well as job search advice and direction.
-Of critical importance, however, these customers will also be highly encouraged to participate in the services offered within the Missouri Job Center and these services will be described in some detail.
+- RJS and RESEA enrollments: All customers that enroll in the program will have the following information entered into the MoJobs system (if it is not already entered): (1) their demographics, and (2) a career service.
+During enrollment customers will be given information that is required by the RJS and RESEA programs as well as job search advice and direction.
+Of critical importance, however, these customers will also be highly encouraged to participate in the services offered within the Missouri Job - > Center and these services will be described in some detail.

-32. On-the-Job Training (OJT)
+64. On-the-Job Training (OJT)